Sumandora/FTPServer/README.md

 - Support for active mode
 - Support for passive mode
 - Support for almost all commands issued by the Linux/Unix FTP tool
+- Multiple users connected at the same time

 ## Why you shouldn't use this
 - Encryption is disabled